sass/sass-spec/README.md

 ```

 Whenever you modify Dart Sass, make sure to re-run `dart run grinder
-pkg-npm-dev` to rebuild the JavaScript output.
+pkg-npm-dev` to rebuild the JavaScript output and `npm install` from the
+`build/npm` directory to install dependencies.

 ##### Browser Build